Can you make money on Skillshare?

 I wasn't sure how it would play out, but I trusted that Skillshare knew its students better than I did.
 It's a good thing I took advantage of their expertise and suggestions because my results were better than I could have ever expected!
 I actually had more students to enroll in one week of this course than I did in an entire year of one of my other courses.
 SAY WHAT?

 I was completely blind-sided by how well this short class did in terms of enrollment and income.
-No, it was not the THOUSANDS UPON THOUSANDS of dollars that you can earn when you sell courses on your own website, but who wouldn't love an EXTRA $500 in their pockets right after the holidays???
+No, it was not the THOUSANDS UPON THOUSANDS of dollars that you can possibly earn when you sell online courses on your own website, but who wouldn't love an EXTRA $500 in their pockets right after the holidays???

 Why did this little course do so well?
 I have a few thoughts that may help you if you are considering creating your first Skillshare class for the new year (or any time of year)!